AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/tasker.md

 ![Automation *mobile_border](https://cdn.adtidy.org/blog/new/mmwmfautomation.jpg)

-Thanks to this interface, any app can send a special message (called "intent") that contains the name of the action and some additional data, if needed.
+Thanks to this interface, any app can send a special message (called “intent”) that contains the name of the action and some additional data, if needed.
 AdGuard will look at this intent and perform the required actions.

 ### Security concerns